vongjy/vongjy.github.io/_posts/2024-07-14-vosor_around_slant_axis.md

 title: "VOSOR around slant axis"
 ---

-In this post, we'll be discussing the use of several methods to find the volume of solid of revolution around slant axis (besides the $x$-axis and $y$-axis).
+In this post, we'll be discussing the use of several methods to find the volume of solid of revolution (VOSOR) around slant axis (besides the $x$-axis and $y$-axis).
 A problem of this type is quite uncommon - for that reason, this post is written to shed light on this subject matter.
 ## Method 1: Pappus' Centroid Theorem

 **Theorem 1.1** The second part of **Pappus' Centroid Theorem** states that